Join us for Homeschool Week!

-“Creation”: Children ages 3-5 will be learning about God’s wonderful creation.
+“Ten Commandments”: Children ages 3-5 will be learning about the Ten Commandments.
 Biblical truths will be reinforced through lessons, song and craft times, fun projects and games.

-10:45 – 11:45 am, Tues, Wed, Thurs, Fri
+10:45 – 11:45 am Tues, Wed, Thurs, Fri

 (Child care will be provided for ages 0 – 5 years only during this time)

-2. Woodworking (Pat Pietrak, Master Craftsman): Woodworkers Seeking Wisdom.
+3. Woodworking (Pat Pietrak, Master Craftsman): Woodworkers Seeking Wisdom.

 Ages 8-15.
 One adult or teen helper must accompany students ages 8-9.

-Students will construct a wooden catapult to take home.

-This program is an educational tool for better understanding the verse Matthew 19:24.
-Students will learn how to use a hammer, nails, screws, apply glue, use sand paper, paint and also try their hand at various power tools (with direct supervision.)
-All tools needed for construction will be provided.
-There will a $10 materials charge per student to be paid to the instructor.
+Students will construct a wooden game board to take home.
+Students will learn how to use a hammer, nails, screws, apply glue, use sand paper, paint and also try their hand at various power tools (with direct supervision).
+All tools needed for construction will be provided. $10 materials charge per student to be paid to the instructor.

-3. Marine Science (Drs.
+4. Marine Science (Drs.
 Jim and Dan De Vries): Ages: 12 +.
 Limited to 15 students

 The location of Harvey Cedars Bible Conference provides a unique opportunity to study God’s works of creation and providence.
 From our vantage point between Barnegat Bay and the Atlantic Ocean, students will explore life among several zones and habitats of a barrier island, in particular bay and salt marsh.
 We will study some of the marine plants and the animals that live among them (juvenile and sub-adult fish, invertebrates, diatoms, etc.) Students will collect samples to examine in the lab for classification and further study and we expect to dissect some fish.
 There will be opportunities to see God’s eternal power and divine nature revealed in the things He has made.
 Note: Please be prepared for wading in the bay, with appropriate clothing and footwear (e.g., beach shoes).
 Parents do not need to attend, but are welcome. $5 fee per student to be paid to instructor.

 6. Fabric Mosaic (Julie Conte): Ages 12+.
 Class size limited to 10.
 You will be designing and ironing on colorful fabric squares to a firm backing to create a fabric mosaic. $5.00 materials charge per student to be paid to instructor.